-Teton Pass is a high mountain pass at an elevation of 2.570m (8,431ft) above the sea level, located in Teton County, in Wyoming, near the border with Idaho, in USA.
+Teton Pass is a high mountain pass at an elevation of 2.570m (8,431ft) above the sea level, located in Teton County, in the U.S. state of Wyoming, near the border with Idaho.

 How long is Teton Pass?